->> How do I print my schedule?
+>>How do I print my schedule?

-Return to the Student Resources tab, under Academic Services:
+Return to the Student Info tab, under Academic Services:

-- 1. Click Click Here to Access. - 2.
-Click Registration. - 3.
+- 1. Click Click Here for Banner Self Service (Academic Services). - 2.
+Click Student. - 3.
+Click Registration. - 4.
 Click Student Detail Schedule.
-Be sure to select the correct term.
-You may also click Week at a Glance to view your schedule. - 4.
+Be sure to select the correct term and submit.
+You may also click Week at a Glance to view your schedule. - 5.
 Click File and Print in your browser window.

->> How do I check my Financial Aid Status?
+>>How do I check my Financial Aid Status?

-From the Account Info tab in the Financial Aid Access Box, you can check Required Documentation, Financial Aid Awards, and your Financial Aid Status.
+From the Account Info tab in the Financial Aid Requirements Box, you can check Required Documentation, Financial Aid Awards, and your Financial Aid Status.
+To check these items, choose an award year and click GO.

->> How do I check my Tuition Balance?
+>>How do I check my Tuition Balance?